Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Theoretical Results

-\phantomsection We show that given a minor restriction on the dictionary of a oblique random regression forest, Theorem 5 of \citet{athey_generalized_2018} holds, and thus its point estimates are asymptotically normal for appropriately specified quantities.
-As a corollary, the classification rule for an oblique random forest under appropriate conditions is consistent and thus its error converges to the Bayes error (see Appendix \ref{appendix:proofs} for full proofs).
-We repeat the specifications and the set of assumptions made by \citet{athey_generalized_2018} below for reference.
-The second Specification is new and restricts the set of possible dictionaries.
+\phantomsection We show that a main result of \citet{athey_generalized_2018} holds for oblique random forests, such as \Sporf\, and \Mf.
+As a corollary, posterior probability estimates are consistent.
+Thus, an oblique random forest under appropriate conditions admits a consistent classification rule and so its error converges to the minimum expected (Bayes) error (see Appendix \ref{appendix:proofs} for full proofs).
+We repeat Specification \ref{spec:athey} made by \citet{athey_generalized_2018} below for reference.
+Specification \ref{spec:oblique} is new and restricts the set of possible dictionaries.
+The full proofs are detailed in Appendix \ref{appendix:proofs} along with the technical and minor distributional Assumptions 1A-6A.